oracle-livelabs/apex/movies-lab/10-vector-search/movies-vector-search.md

 ## Task 7: Run the New Vector Search Page

-1. In Page Designer of the newly created page, click **Run and Save**.
+1. In Page Designer of the newly created page, click **Save and Run**.

     ![running the app](images/run-search-page.png " ")